ddeutils/.github/profile/README.md

 - [ddeapp-fastapi](https://github.com/ddeutils/ddeapp-fastapi) - Routing Application Service deploy to On-Premise server with FastAPI

 > [!WARNING]
-> The above projects have a lot of bugs and need time to fix and refactored the code.
+> The above projects have a lot of bugs and need times to fix and refactor the code.
+So, you should not use these projects.